 To create a task flow using the CPM method, you need:

 - a list of all tasks necessary for its completion.

 Program Evaluation and Review Technique

-Using PERT, you will also have to create a list of tasks with dependencies between them, include milestones and estimated duration for each tasks.
-Based on that information, you can estimate project’s timeline on 3 levels of confidence:
+Using PERT, you will also have to create a list of tasks with dependencies between them, include milestones and estimated duration for each task.
+Based on that information, you can estimate your project’s timeline on three levels of confidence: